wessberg/rollup-plugin-ts/.github/ISSUE_TEMPLATE/bug.md

 - Does it work with `tsc` (if applicable):

 <!--
   Do you depend on this plugin?
-Please consider supporting its development by becoming [a sponsor](https://github.com/wessberg/rollup-plugin-ts?sponsor=1).
+Please consider supporting its development by becoming a sponsor: https://github.com/wessberg/rollup-plugin-ts?sponsor=1.
   Thanks ❤️
 -->